jeog/TDAmeritradeAPI/README_STREAMING.md

 ### StreamingSession

-To create a new session the authenticated user will pass their Credentials object and account id string (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args.
+To create a new session the authenticated user will pass their Credentials object (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args to the static factory.

-***Note - each time a session is created a single HTTPS/Get request for the account's streamer information is made.***
 ```
 [C++]
 static shared_ptr<StreamingSession>
 StreamingSession::Create(
         Credentials& creds,
-        const std::string& account_id,
         streaming_cb_ty callback,
         std::chrono::milliseconds connect_timeout=DEF_CONNECT_TIMEOUT,
         std::chrono::milliseconds listening_timeout=DEF_LISTENING_TIMEOUT,